ZakAP/To.do/README.md

 ## Instalation

 1. Have [Node.js](https://nodejs.org/en/) installed.
-1. Clone the project by running this command: ``
+1. Clone the project by running this command: `git clone https://github.com/ZakAP/To.do.git`
 1. Go to the project's folder and run `npm install` to install dependencies.
 1. Run `npm run dev`